Dawson Bates

+In 1936 the British National Council for Civil Liberties published a report on the Special Powers Act and the actions of Bates stating: "As soon as the Special Powers Act was passed and Regulation 23B in operation the minister of home affairs and the police acting under his authority proceeded to arrest many hundreds of people suspected of political opposition to the Unionist party, and to intern them, in the majority of cases for upwards of two years.
+No charges were ever laid against these internees, nor did the minister or the police give any reasons, in writing or otherwise, for having them arrested."
+In late 1939 Bates responded to attacks along the border by again using internment, which delayed the start of the IRAs Northern campaign.
+Under his administration, Bates was accused of gerrymandering, and of intervening to ensure that prison sentences were not imposed on Protestants who attacked Catholics.

 Bates was also a Deputy Lord Lieutenant of County Down.

 He married Jessie Muriel Cleland, daughter of Sir Charles John Cleland.
 They had one son, Major Sir John Dawson Bates, 2nd Baronet (an Oxford-educated Wykehamist, [1921-1998]).

 He was appointed an Officer of the Order of the British Empire (OBE) in the 1919 New Year Honours, Knight Bachelor in 1921 and was made a baronet of Magherabuoy, near Portrush, in County Londonderry on 7 June 1937.
 In his retirement strained financial circumstances and security (he constantly required a police escort) led him to rent Butleigh House, near Glastonbury, Somerset.
 It was here he died in 1949; Bates' body was flown back to Ulster for burial at Ballywillan Church of Ireland.

 Bates was a director and president of Glentoran Football Club.